 1. Statue of Liberty

 Liberty Island, New York City, New York, USA.
-The Statue of Liberty is seen from New York Harbor.

 Liberty Island, New York City, New York, USA.
-The Statue of Liberty is seen from New York Harbor.

 One of the most iconic symbols of America, the Statue of Liberty stands tall on Liberty Island in New York Harbor.
 Gifted by the French in 1886, Lady Liberty has welcomed millions of immigrants and visitors to the shores of the U.S. You can visit the statue, its pedestal, or even its Crown for an unparalleled view.